 I do think being a cloud company is both a technology advantage and a mindset advantage.
 We just see the world differently — we see it as open and connected.

-Forty-one million people in the US are out of work, but many of the jobs they had aren't going to come back.
+Forty-one million people are out of work, but many of the jobs they had aren’t going to come back.
 Through private-public partnerships, we have a real opportunity to retrain millions of people and give them skills that are going to make them successful for the next decade.
-We're working with states to identify the hiring needs of their largest employers, while those governments invest in the training programs we need to reskill these workers.
+We’re working with states to identify the hiring needs of their largest employers, while those governments invest in the training programs we need to reskill these workers.